florian-rieder/macintosh-se/README.md

 An additional challenge arose after these post-processing steps when the file sizes for each model ballooned to around 20MB, which I consider too large.
 Despite my efforts, I have not yet found a way to reduce the file size further.

 ## Libraries
-`three.js`: Handles the 3D rendering and interaction.
+- `three.js`: Handles the 3D rendering and interaction.
-`gsap.js`: Manages animations, including the opening and closing of the case.
+- `gsap.js`: Manages animating the opening and closing of the case.

 ## Installation
 Setting up the development environment for this static website is straightforward.
 It can be done using Visual Studio Code or its open-source alternative, [VSCodium](https://vscodium.com/) with the [Live Server (Five Server)](https://open-vsx.org/extension/glenn2223/live-sass) plugin.